 According to GASB 68, the measurement date must be between the end of the employer's prior fiscal year and their current fiscal year-end and must be consistently applied from year to year.
 Additionally, the measurement must be based on an actuarial valuation performed within 30 months plus 1 day of the employer's year-end.
-TMRS' consulting actuary, Gabriel Roeder Smith and Company (GRS), performs an actuarial valuation each year as of December 31, covering the 12-month calendar year.
+GRS performs an actuarial valuation each year as of December 31, covering the 12-month calendar year.

-The measurement period is the period of time from one measurement date to the next and is the period of time TMRS' actuary, GRS, uses to calculate the pension expense for each employer.
+The measurement period is the period of time from one measurement date to the next and is the period of time GRS uses to calculate the pension expense for each employer.
 The measurement period for participating employers in TMRS is January 1 through December 31.